 Donna is an experienced leader who has managed a variety of small and medium enterprises in the public, private, and not-for-profit sectors.
 She has overseen significant community economic development initiatives in investment attraction, strategic planning, brand development, and corporate restructuring.

 Under her leadership as CEO, Kingston realized the highest levels of new foreign direct investment in the city’s history with the establishment of Portuguese fruit processer Frulact and Chinese infant formula manufacturer Feihe.
-Donna is a Board Member of Ontario East Economic Development Commission and Tourism Kingston.
-She is also an Advisor to the Kingston Accommodation Partners, and sits on the City of Kingston’s Planning and Climate Leadership Advisory Groups, and the Kingston Immigration Partnership Steering Committee.
+Donna is a Board Member of Tourism Kingston and an Advisor to the Kingston Accommodation Partners, and sits on the City of Kingston’s Planning and Climate Leadership Advisory Groups, and the Kingston Immigration Partnership Steering Committee.

 Donna has been involved with community associations and organizations in Kingston for over 25 years including Downtown Kingston!
 Business Improvement Association, Greater Kingston Chamber of Commerce, Kingston Arts Council, Kingston Symphony Association, and the United Way of KFL&A. Currently, she volunteers her time as a Board Director of the Kingston Kid’s Triathlon, Thousand Island Playhouse, and Theatre Kingston.